-In your Global Studies courses, you will develop valuable skills in analytical thinking, decision-making, and communication.
 You will be equipped to succeed throughout your professional life in fields such as government service, business, education, and journalism.
 You will also be well prepared to pursue advanced study in several fields including history, international relations, political science, anthropology, and development.
-The emphasis on strong writing and analytical and critical-thinking skills, combined with a required Business Administration minor, means that you will be poised to enter any number of fields with the knowledge and skills to succeed.
+The emphasis on strong writing and analytical and critical-thinking skills, combined with a required business minor, means that you will be poised to enter any number of fields with the knowledge and skills to succeed.

-The faculty come from a variety of academic disciplines, research interests, and backgrounds, and provide diverse insights into today’s interconnected world.
+Faculty come from a variety of academic disciplines, research interests, and backgrounds, and provide diverse insights into today’s interconnected world.
 Their research and consulting encompasses a wide range of international issues such as migration, urban planning, trade, human rights, legal issues, and development.
-They conduct research in places such as China, Japan, Brazil, Central America, Africa and Europe, and bring international perspectives to the classroom and their research.
-Their influence extends globally as they speak at international conferences and events and publish research in leading journals in various countries and languages.
+Faculty conduct research in places such as China, Japan, Brazil, Central America, Africa and Europe, and bring international perspectives to the classroom and their research.
+Their influence extends globally as they speak at international conferences and events, and publish research in leading journals in various countries and languages.